tarantool/doc/doc/how-to/db/crud.rst

 :ref:`space.upsert <box_space-upsert>` updates an existing tuple or inserts a new one:

-*   If an existing tuple is found by the primary key of the specified tuple, Tarantool applies the update operations to the existing tuple and ignores the new tuple.
+*   If the existing tuple is found by the primary key, Tarantool applies the update operation to this tuple and ignores the new tuple.
 *   If no existing tuple is found,
-    Tarantool inserts the new tuple and ignores the update operations.
+    Tarantool inserts the new tuple and ignores the update operation.

 .. code-block:: tarantoolsession